 Following the natural topography of the Wos River valley, Patina Ubud’s buildings cascade down the valley slope, with an infinity pool, 102 guestrooms, suites, and villas facing the river.
 The location guarantees panoramic views, and the morning mist rising from the rainforest adds to the magic of the Balinese experience.
 The serene design of the resort’s interiors and the expansive windows of its guest rooms inspire tranquility and relaxation.
 The hotel has an excellent location — the Ubud town center, enchanting temples and shrines, quaint shops, and countless restaurants are only a short walk away through a private pathway.

 Website: Patina Ubud, Bali, Indonesia.
-Opening: Early 2023.
+Opening: Summer 2023.
 Image © Capella Hotel Group

 30The Peninsula Istanbul, Turkey